OFPL Book Club

 OFPL hosts a quarterly book club to share intellectual thoughts and passionate discussions about a common book selection.

-The We READ, We TALK Book Club is currently reading Take My Hand by Dolen Perkins-Valdez.
-Discussions will be held in September via Zoom or in person at the Main Library.
+The We READ, We TALK Book Club is currently reading Exposure by Ramona Emerson.
+Discussions on November 2nd and an Author Meet & Greet on October 28th via Zoom or in person at the Main Library.

-REGISTER for a copy of Take My Hand by Dolen Perkins-Valdez (while supplies last).
+REGISTER for a copy of Exposure by Ramona Emerson (while supplies last).

 Return to Programs HERE